Graph Coloring for Multi-Task Learning: Theoretical Analysis

 \subsection{Nonconvex Convergence at the Standard Rate up to a Small Factor}

-Under standard smoothness and noise conditions (see Appendix \ref{app:baseline_rate}) and with steps $\eta=c/\sqrt{T}$, SON-GOKU achieves the usual nonconvex SGD rate, with a mild $(1+\tau)$ factor that reflects within-group conflict:
+Under standard smoothness and noise conditions (see Supp.
+Materials Section I) and with steps $\eta=c/\sqrt{T}$, SON-GOKU achieves the usual nonconvex SGD rate, with a mild $(1+\tau)$ factor that reflects within-group conflict:

-When $\tau=0$, the constant matches the classical bound \citep{bottou2018optimization, GhadimiLan2013}; as $\tau\to 1$, it at most doubles, matching the intuition that conflict can cancel up to half of the progress.
+When $\tau=0$, the constant matches the classical bound \cite{bottou2018optimization, GhadimiLan2013}; as $\tau\to 1$, it at most doubles, matching the intuition that conflict can cancel up to half of the progress.
 This demonstrates that scheduling does not degrade asymptotic progress.
 SON-GOKU preserves the $1/\sqrt{T}$ decay of the gradient norm while controlling the constant through the compatibility threshold $\tau$.
 In other words, we keep the standard rate of SGD and trade a small constant for reduced interference.
+We use SGD in the theory to isolate the scheduler.
+SON-GOKU selects active tasks before the optimizer step and does not reset optimizer states.